-Interest expense on long-term debt for the year is \$394,472 (2022 - \$424,251).
+Interest expense on long-term debt for the year is \$364,672 (2023 - \$394,472) included on the statement of operations as interest and financing fees.

 7. Obligations under capital leases:

 The Elliott has financed various building improvements, fixtures and equipment purchases by entering into capital lease arrangements.
 Capital lease repayments are due as follows: